Catherine’s Camino: St Jean Pied de Port to Pamplona

 It is a personal journey where people with unique motives come together and bond through shared experience and appreciation of something humanistically simple but deeply meaningful.

-If you liked this article, here is some information about walking from St Jean to Pamplona in 4 days.
+If you enjoyed reading about Catherine’s Camino, here is some information about walking from St Jean to Pamplona in 4 days.

 For more information about the Camino de Santiago routes or to book your trip, contact the CaminoWays.com travel specialists on the form below: